This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 3. End all incentives and subsidies for ethanol production from commodity crops.
 These alternative fuels are extremely inefficient to produce and environmentally dubious, at best.
 Their production also is thought to divert staple crops from the food supply, which contributed to skyrocketing grain prices and worldwide hunger and rioting in recent years.

 4. Adjust trade policies so that production for local and domestic markets is once again the center of gravity of the economy, rather than production for export markets.
-Trade policy should encourage production of goods at the level of the community and at the national level only, if this can be done at reasonable cost in order to preserve community.
+Trade policy should primarily encourage production of goods at the level of the community and at the national level, if this can be done at reasonable cost in order to preserve community.
 Quotas and tariffs should be used to protect the local economy from destruction by corporate-subsidized commodities with artificially low prices.

 5. Create financial incentives for converting to sustainable food production methods.
 Incentives might include low-interest loans, grant programs, and/or debt forgiveness for converting existing CAFOs, corn and soybean fields into integrated, polycultural pasture systems, agroforests, or managed holistic rotational grazing ranches that sequester carbon.
 Money from defunct commodity subsidies, flood prevention and the like could be diverted for this purpose.